-International Youth Day 2020: Current Theme, History, Significance and Celebration
+International Youth Day 2022: Theme, History, Significance, Celebration, and More

 The theme of International Youth Day 2019 was "Transforming Education".
 The theme highlights the efforts to make education more relevant, equitable, and inclusive for all youth, including efforts by youth themselves.